armory/documentation/_spinnaker/pacrd.md

 curl -fsSL https://engineering.armory.io/manifests/pacrd-0.1.0.yaml > pacrd-0.1.0.yaml
 ```

-Then, inspect the manifest to make sure it's compatible with your cluster.
+Then, inspect the manifest to make sure it is compatible with your cluster.

 When you're ready, apply the `pacrd` manifest to your cluster:

 ```
 kubectl apply -f pacrd-0.1.0.yaml
 ```

-Alternatively, if you _really_ trust us, download and install in one command:
+Alternatively, you can also download and install this feature in a single command if your organization's security policies allow for this.
+Armory recommends only using this method for non-production environments:

 ```
 kubectl apply -f https://engineering.armory.io/manifests/pacrd-0.1.0.yaml